ghostzero/kv/README.md

 function takes the exported key as an argument and returns the encryption key which you can use to connect to the key-value store.

-> [!CAUTION]
+> [!IMPORTANT]
-> Make sure to store the encryption key in a secure location.
-If you lose the encryption key, you will not be able to
+> Client-side encryption can be enabled anytime by passing the encryption key to the `connect()` function.
+Once enabled,
-> decrypt the encrypted data.
-The Key-Value Store does not store the encryption key!
+> it cannot be disabled.
+If you lose the encryption key, you will not be able to decrypt the encrypted data.

 ```typescript
 import { connect, importCryptoKey } from "@gz/kv";